Protist classification: Telonemia

 The phylum Telonemia (telonemids) contains a few species of flagellates found in ocean and fresh waters worldwide.
 It was originally proposed in 2006 for Telonema, a genus of previously uncertain affinity.
 Under the Cavalier-Smith system, telonemids were initially classified as a class of Cryptista, but later analyses consistently recovered it as a separate group.
-Until 2019, only two species had been formally described, each belonging to a separate genus, although environmental DNA sequencing suggests there are many more species not yet described.
-In 2022, five additional species were described along with a third new genus, bringing the total number of species to seven.
+Until 2019, only two species had been formally described, each belonging to a separate genus, but environmental DNA sequencing suggested there were many more species not yet described.
+Between 2022 and 2025, eight additional species were described along with three new genera, bringing the total number of species to ten.